Carolina Crossroads: Development plans

-The complex was to feature an indoor theater, an outdoor amphitheater, an RV park, an aquarium, water park, retail shops, and hotels.
-A Black Widow Billiards Center was also announced by Jeanette Lee.
+The complex features a 1,500+ seat live Venue indoor theater, a 90 acre outdoor amphitheater, a National Tractor Pullers Association NTPA course.
+With plans of expanding with a 1,000 Acre Entertainment Zone to add properties like an aquarium, water park, retail shops, Restaurants, Golf and Hotels.

-A rock-and-roll-themed amusement park was also planned for the site.
+A rock-and-roll-themed amusement park is also planned for the site.
 Carolina Crossroads bought the second oldest wooden rollercoaster, the Zippin Pippin, after its former home at Libertyland in Memphis, Tennessee had closed.
 Plans for the amusement park never materialized, and Carolina Crossroads later donated nearly all of the coaster back to Libertyland.
 Carolina Crossroads kept one car from the roller coaster and maintained that there are still plans to build a replica of the famous coaster.

-By the summer of 2008, only the indoor theater, amphitheater, RV park, and one hotel (a Hilton Garden Inn) had been completed.
-The theater, cornerstone of the entire development, was long mired in political, financial, and legal controversy.